WiktoriaZielinska/Adaptive-Mesh-Refinement/Visualizing With VisIt/README.md

 ---

 ## Steps 13 - 14: Visualizing the Data
+You’re now ready to load and visualize your simulation data in VisIt.

 ### 13. This screen will pop up, and it will shortly disappear when VisIt is ready to visualize your data: